Somnath229/Somnath229/README.md

 - 🌱 Learning Java, Javascript, and React.
 - 🚀 Know more about my professional experience and achievements on LinkedIn.
-- 💬 Get in touch or Ask me Anything on Linkdin.
+- 💬 Get in touch or Ask me Anything on Linkedin.